getpelican/pelican/docs/getting_started.rst

 Pages
 -----

-If you create a folder named ``pages``, all the files in it will be used to generate static pages.
+If you create a folder named ``pages``, itself in the content folder, all the files in it will be used to generate static pages.

 Then, use the ``DISPLAY_PAGES_ON_MENU`` setting, which will add all the pages to the menu.